Lestropie/Zalesky2020b/README.md

 ## Example 2: Shear force

-The proposed construction of this phantom assumes that upon encountering a voxel in which the fibre orientation differs from that of the previous voxel, some fraction of streamlines immediately terminate at the interface between those two voxels.
+The proposed construction of this phantom assumes that upon encountering a voxel in which the fibre orientation differs from that of the previous voxel, some fraction of streamlines immediately terminate at the interface between those two voxels (highlighted by white arrows in image below).
 Any streamlines tractography algorithm that operated in this fashion would be severely limited in its ability to reconstruct any white matter bundle that is not perfectly straight.

 ![E2_truncate](images/E2_truncate.png)